Our Board Members

 Chief Executive Officer, Director

-Tony Renzi was appointed Chief Executive Officer of Common Securitization Solutions in December 2019 and added to the Board of Managers as a Director in January 2020.
+Tony was appointed Chief Executive Officer of CSS in December 2019 and added to the Board of Managers as a Director in January 2020.

-As CEO, Tony leads the joint venture that represents the largest and most efficient mortgage securitization service in the world.
-As a business and technology solutions provider CSS is an indispensable business partner to Fannie Mae and Freddie Mac serving as an issuing agent and administrator of their Uniform Mortgage-Backed Security (UMBS) as well as other complex securitization structures.
-Today CSS supports over 1 million securitizations, backed by over 31 million loans and $6.5 trillion in outstanding mortgage balances.
+As CEO, Tony leads the joint venture that represents the industry’s largest mortgage securitization service supporting US Housing by enabling vital liquidity to circulate back to the primary mortgage markets so Americans can purchase new homes and refinance existing mortgages to ensure a better quality of life.
+As a fintech CSS is an indispensable business partner to Fannie Mae and Freddie Mac serving as an issuing agent and administrator for their Single-Family Mortgage-Backed Securitization business inclusive of their Uniform Mortgage-Backed Securities program.
+Today CSS supports over 1 million securitizations, backed by $15 trillion in outstanding mortgage balances across all structures and representing over 32 million mortgage loans.

-Tony is an accomplished executive with over 35 years of experience leading top national public and private organizations through dynamic and complex business, operational, and regulatory environments.
-Prior to joining CSS, he held executive positions as the President and Chief Operating Officer at Cenlar FSB the nation’s largest mortgage sub-servicer; CEO, President and Board Director of Walter Investment/Ditech Holding Corporation, a NYSE traded, top 10 independent mortgage originator and servicer; Senior Managing Director and Chief Operations Officer at Citigroup responsible for CitiMortgage Operations, and Citi’s North America Retail and Commercial Bank operations; Executive Vice President at Freddie Mac responsible for their Single Family Business, Enterprise wide Operations, and Technology; and for 24 years of his career executive leadership positions with GMAC ResCap ultimately serving as President and Chief Operating Officer and Board Director.
+Tony is an accomplished executive with four decades of mortgage and financial services experience, the majority of which was focused on leading top public and private organizations through dynamic and complex business, operational, and regulatory environments.
+Prior to joining CSS, he held executive positions as President and Chief Operating Officer at Cenlar FSB, the nation’s largest mortgage sub-servicer; CEO, President and Board Director of Walter Investment Corporation/Ditech Holding Corporation, a NYSE traded, top 10 independent mortgage loan originator and servicer; Managing Director and Chief Operations Officer at Citigroup, responsible for CitiMortgage Operations, and Citi’s North America Retail and Commercial Bank operations; Executive Vice President at Freddie Mac, responsible for their Single-Family Business, Enterprise-wide Operations, and Technology; President, Chief Operating Officer and Board Director for GMAC Mortgage/GMAC ResCap, a top three independent mortgage originator and servicer (ultimately becoming Ally Bank in May 2009).

 Tony has a Bachelor of Arts from Holy Family University and a Master of Business Administration from Thomas Jefferson University.